ninjaboy/book-exploring-async-basics/src/2_async_history.md

 be diminishing.

 On the other hand, new processors are so small they allow us to have many on the same chip instead.
-Now, most CPUs have many cores, and most often each core will also have the ability to perform hyperthreading.
+Now, most CPUs have many cores, and most often each core will also have the ability to perform hyper-threading.

 ## So how synchronous is the code you write, really?